America’s favorite pizza topping: pepperoni (photo © Jordan Nix | Unsplash).

 Sausage is America’s #2 favorite topping.
 Try this recipe, Spicy Sausage & Pesto Pizza with Roasted Corn & Jalapeños (photo © DeLallo).

-We’re in the middle of National Pizza Week, which began on January 8th and goes through Saturday.
-It’s the first in a year of 12 pizza holidays in the U.S.
+It’s the last official pizza holiday in a year of 12 pizza holidays in the U.S.

 We’ve listed them all, below, so mark your calendars.

 And maybe plan for a few pizza parties (in addition to National Pizza Party Day in May).

 According to CNET, “Roughly 3 billion pizza pies are sold in the US each year, equal to about 350 slices a second.”
 So dig in!

 > Pizza trends.